ElderINTERalliance/WikiRaces/README.md

 - center leaderboard titles
 - make script to redact names
 - add css for `go to leaderboard` button on homepage
+- make database connection a property of a database object.